 Equipment

-- 12-cup silicone muffin tray or a regular muffin tray with liners
+- 12 hole silicone muffin tray or a regular muffin tray with paper liners

 Ingredients

-- 180 grams chocolate or chocolate chips 1 cup any chocolate you like e.g., dark, milk etc.
+- 180 grams chocolate or chocolate chips, milk or dark 1 cup

 - 200 grams smooth peanut butter ¾ cup

-- 270 grams high protein crisps 3 cups pea or soy protein crisps
+- 270 grams high protein crisp cereal e.g., pea or soy 3 cups

 Instructions

-- Stir the peanut butter into the melted chocolate until smooth.
-If your peanut butter is thick, microwave it for 15 to 20 seconds first to loosen it.200 grams smooth peanut butter
+- Stir in the peanut butter until the mixture is smooth and fully combined.
+If the peanut butter is thick, microwave for an additional 20 to 30 seconds to loosen it.200 grams smooth peanut butter

-- Spoon the mixture evenly into the 12 cases and press down firmly with the back of a spoon.
+- Spoon the mixture into the muffin tray and press down firmly with the back of a spoon.

 Save This Recipe! 💌